viki-org/gspec/readme.md

 When multiple values are used to set up the expectation, only the first value is compared.
 This is largely meant to streamline functions which return an error.

+### ExpectOrFatal
+`ExpectOrFatal` provides the same functionality as the `Expect` method but runs a fatal when the expectation is not met.

 ### Builers
 The library also includes builders for common objects: